Electronic cigarette: Gateway theory

-Young adult and teen use
+Young adult and teenage users

 Worldwide, increasing numbers of young people are vaping.
 With access to e-cigarettes, young people's tobacco use has dropped by about 75%.

 Most young e-cigarette users have never smoked, but there is a substantial minority who both vape and smoke.
-Young people who would not smoke are vaping.
+Many young people who would not smoke are vaping.
 Young people who smoke tobacco or marijuana, or who drink alcohol, are much more likely to vape.
 Among young people who have tried vaping, most used a flavored product the first time.

 Vaping correlates with smoking among young people, even in those who would otherwise be unlikely to smoke.
-Experimenting with vaping encourages young people to continue smoking.
 A 2015 study found minors had little resistance to buying e-cigarettes online.
 Teenagers may not admit to using e-cigarettes, but use, for instance, a hookah pen.
 As a result, self-reporting may be lower in surveys.

 More recent studies show a trend of an increasing proportion of young people who use e-cigarettes.
 In 2018, 20% of high school students were using e-cigarettes.
-In 2020 however, this number increased to 50% of high school students reported to have used e-cigarettes.
-Similarly in Canada there has been trend showing 29% of young people reporting to have used e-cigarettes in 2017, increasing to 37% in 2018.
+In 2020, however, this number increased to 50% of high school students reported to have used e-cigarettes.
+Similarly, in Canada, there has been trend showing 29% of young people reporting to have used e-cigarettes in 2017, increasing to 37% in 2018.

 Health effects

-The health risks of e-cigarettes are not known for certain, but the risk of serious adverse events is thought to be low, and e-cigarettes are likely safer than combusted tobacco products.
-According to the National Academies of Sciences, Engineering, and Medicine, "Laboratory tests of e-cigarette ingredients, in vitro toxicological tests, and short-term human studies suggest that e-cigarettes are likely to be far less harmful than combustible tobacco cigarettes."
-When provided alongside professional help and nicotine replacement therapy, e-cigarettes can help people quit smoking.

-Some of the most common but less serious adverse effects include abdominal pain, headache, blurry vision, throat and mouth irritation, vomiting, nausea, and coughing.
-Nicotine is addictive and harmful to fetuses, children, and young people.
-In 2019 and 2020, an outbreak of severe vaping lung illness in the US was strongly linked to vitamin E acetate by the CDC.
-While it is still widely debated which particular component of vape liquid is the cause of illness, vitamin E acetate, specifically, has been identified as a potential culprit in vape-related illnesses.
-There was likely more than one cause of the outbreak.
-E-cigarettes produce similar levels of particulates to tobacco cigarettes.
-There is "only limited evidence showing adverse respiratory and cardiovascular effects in humans", with the authors of a 2020 review calling for more long-term studies on the subject.
-E-cigarettes increase the risk of asthma by 40% and chronic obstructive pulmonary disease by 50% compared to not using nicotine at all.